The desks we analyze

 Politics & Government

 City Hall, Albany, and the people who actually decide.
 The Council, the Mayor, the Governor, the budget fights, and the agencies that run your day.
-This is the straight-government desk that anchors The Front Page, so the first read is the cleanest account of what happened, before anyone spins it.
+This is the straight-government desk that anchors The Front Page, so it leads with the cleanest account of what happened, before anyone spins it.

 Public Safety & Justice